ZooFarming/zoo-keeper-docs/pages/manual/expedition.en.md

 ![](/docs/image15.png)
 </div>

-Once you have staked your ZOO tokens, a countdown timer will be visible, displaying the remaining time left until you can claim the gold chest.
+Once you have staked your ZOO tokens, a countdown timer will be visible, displaying the remaining time left until your ZOO is returned and you can claim the gold chest .

 <div style={{marginTop:30}}>
 ![](/docs/image18.png)